Road Construction Delays on Park Roads for 2014 Season

 "Stock use" refers to travel with horses, mules, burros, and llamas in the parks.
 If you wish to ride your own horse in the parks please read the Stock Use information page:

-A CUA is a permit that authorizes suitable commercial services to park visitors in limited circumstances.
-These pack outfitters hold a CUA permit for 2013 and offer a variety of commercial pack services, including day rides, extended pack trips and/or spot-trip packing into the parks.
+A variety of stock services, including stock-supported wilderness trips, are available through outfitters who hold a current commercial-use permit to operate within the parks.
 Contact each business for more information or to make a reservation.
 The National Park Service does not endorse any particular business.

 Did You Know?

 Picnic areas are a major source of problem bears.
 Bears quickly lose their fear of humans when allowed access to our food.
 They wind up dead, hit by cars or shot because they threaten people.
 Store all food immediately on arrival, stay close to food at tables, and put all trash in bearproof cans!